It’s time to prepare your calving toolkit

 That immunity primarily comes from immunoglobulin G (IgG) within colostrum.
 IgG molecules are readily absorbed for maximum immune protection; it is the antibody most effective in providing local immunity and reducing disease associated with failure of passive transfer.

-Ensuring a calf receives an adequate amount of quality colostrum during the first hours of life helps both optimize their growth and reduce negative heath incidences and veterinary care over their lifetime.
+Ensuring a calf receives an adequate amount of quality colostrum during the first hours of life helps both optimize its growth and reduce negative health incidences and veterinary care over its lifetime.
 In many normal calving situations, calves receive colostrum shortly after birth directly from their dam.
 However, in the case of first-calf heifers, heat or cold stress or difficult birth, the dam may not produce an adequate amount or the quality of colostrum to best meet the calf’s needs.
-Since the efficiency of immunoglobulin absorption in the gut is highest during the first 4 hours of a calf’s life and progressively declines after that, it is particularly important the calf receives a quality colostrum supplement during the first hours of life if there is doubt about the quantity or quality of colostrum from the dam.
+Since immunoglobulin absorption efficiency in the gut is highest during the first 4 hours of a calf’s life and then progressively declines, it is important to give the calf a quality colostrum supplement during the first hours of life if there is doubt about the quantity or quality of colostrum from the dam.

 If you have any doubt about the quantity or quality of colostrum from the dam, it is particularly important that the calf receives a quality colostrum supplement during the first hours of life.